ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux 10 (Buster).md

                   'targetAttribute' => 'eduPersonScopedAffiliation',
                  ],

+           // Enable this authproc filter to automatically generated eduPersonTargetedID/persistent nameID 20 => [
+                  'class' => 'saml:PersistentNameID2TargetedID',
+                  'attribute' => 'eduPersonTargetedID',
+                  'nameId' => true,
+                 ],

            // Adopts language from attribute to use in UI 30 => 'core:LanguageAdaptor',

+           // Convert LDAP names to oids needed to Attribute Filtering with core:AttributeLimit authproc module 49 => ['class' => 'core:AttributeMap','name2oid'],

+           // On "config/config.php" the default 'authproc.idp' behaviour defines a basic Attribute Filtering
+           // that releases all attributes requested by an SP through the <md:RequestedAttribute> into its metadata.
+           // The "core:AttributeLimit authproc can be moved here instead of keep it on config/config.php file.

-           // Consent module is enabled(with no permanent storage, using cookies)
+           // Consent module is enabled(with no permanent storage, using cookies) 90 => [

-           97 => [
                   'class' => 'consent:Consent',
                   'store' => 'consent:Cookie',
                   'focus' => 'yes',
-                  'checked' => FALSE
+                  'checked' => false
                  ],

-           // Enable this authproc filter to automatically generated eduPersonTargetedID 98 => [
-                  'class' => 'core:TargetedID',
-                  'attributename' => 'uid',
-                  'nameId' => TRUE,
-                 ],

            // If language is set in Consent module it will be added as an attribute 99 => 'core:LanguageAdaptor',

-           // Convert LDAP names to oids
-           100 => ['class' => 'core:AttributeMap', 'name2oid'],
+           // Convert LDAP names to oids needed to send attributes to the SP 100 => ['class' => 'core:AttributeMap', 'name2oid'],
         ],
      ];